NasrinMokhtarian/Bike-Data-Insights/README.md

 *  Create SQL queries and dashboards to generate insights.

 📂 Repository Structure
- * ├── ingestion/           # dlt ingestion scripts to extract, transform, and load in a data lake(duckdb)
- * ├── transformations/     # Data cleaning and preparation scripts for analyzing
+ * ├── code/           # dlt ingestion scripts to extract, transform, and load in a data lake(duckdb) Data cleaning and preparation scripts for analyzing
- * ├── data warehouse/         # dlt scripts to load cleaned data from the data lake to a data warehouse(BigQuery)
+ * ├── data/         # dlt scripts to load cleaned data from the data lake to a data warehouse(BigQuery)
  * ├── dashboards/          # Dashboards & reports
  * ├── README.md            # Project documentation